-If you must apply for EIN, be sure to keep your number handy for business or tax documents.
-Your federal Employer Identification Number is how the IRS and Social Security Administration identify your business.
+If you must apply for EIN, keep the number handy for business or tax documents.
+The IRS and Social Security Administration identify businesses by their EINs.
+Businesses with EINs use them on documents such as Forms:

-Don’t use your Employer Identification Number in place of your Social Security number.
+One thing to keep in mind is that you should not use your Employer Identification Number in place of your SSN.
 EINs are for business purposes only.

-Not all businesses need an Employer Identification Number to operate.
+Not all businesses need an EIN number to operate.
+You might be wondering, “Do I need an EIN?”
+Well, wonder no more.
 The IRS determines which businesses need an EIN.

 - Have employees